Tuluwat Island

 Tuluwat Island (formerly Indian Island or Gunther Island) is located on Humboldt Bay within the city of Eureka, California.
-The 1860 Wiyot Massacre was perpetrated in the village of Tolowot or Tuluwat on this island.
+The 1860 massacre of the Wiyot people was perpetrated in the village of Tolowot or Tuluwat on this island.
 A National Historic Landmark encompasses the midden at Gunther Island Site 67.
-Since October 21, 2019, the Wiyot people have had the land deed to most of the Island.
+Since October 21, 2019, the Wiyot Tribe have had the land deed to almost all of the island.

 Geography

-The island is the largest of three islands located between the Samoa and Eureka Channels within Humboldt Bay and primarily consists of tidal marsh.
+Tuluwat Island is the largest of three islands located between the Samoa and Eureka Channels within Humboldt Bay and primarily consists of tidal marsh.
 Over time, human habitation on the island changed its topography, in part due to a process known as shell mounding, which increased the elevation of the island as Wiyot continually placed shells remaining from subsistence fishery management in the same location over a period of centuries.

 The current island is about 280 acre with about 40 acre to the north-east of California State Route 255 and the rest to the south-west.

 History

 Early history

 The indigenous Wiyot lived in Tolowot village on Duluwat Island long enough to alter the topography by the accumulation of shell fragments in middens, and the island became tall enough to be visible on the horizon from several miles away.

-A non-degree student and employee of the University of California, Llewellyn Lemont Loud (1879-1946), conducted archaeological excavations of the island in 1918 that showed evidence of habitation since around 900 CE.
+A non-degree student and employee of the University of California, Llewellyn Lemont Loud (1879–1946), conducted archaeological excavations of the island in 1918 that showed evidence of habitation since around 900 CE.
 The group of artifacts he excavated and described became known as the Gunther Pattern or Gunther Phase which encompasses the final phase of native dominance lasting until historic times and describes a style of Native American projectile points, grave goods and other archaeological remains which identify a second migration within California around 300 CE.
 The first major evidence of this came from Gunther Island Site 67 on Indian Island.